GSA/fedramp-gov/pages/training.md

 ---

 The FedRAMP PMO offers a series of online training courses to provide all stakeholders with a deeper understanding of FedRAMP and the level of effort that is required to successfully complete a FedRAMP assessment.
 This series consists of free e-learning courses geared towards specific stakeholder groups.
 The FedRAMP PMO encourages everyone to take these trainings, as the courseware provides participants with a holistic view of the FedRAMP process.

-To access the training platform:
+To register for the FedRAMP Training Series Curriculum:
-1. Follow this link: <a href="https://meet.gsa.gov/fedramp_training/event/event_info.html">https://meet.gsa.gov/fedramp_training/event/event_info.html</a>
+1. Follow this link: <a href=" https://meet.gsa.gov/fedramp_training/event/registration.html"> https://meet.gsa.gov/fedramp_training/event/registration.html</a>
-2. Click on “Event Registration” in the top right of the menu bar
-3. Fill out the user information to set up an account (password length must be between 16 and 32 characters) and click “View”
+2. Fill out the user information to set up an account (password length must be between 16 and 32 characters) and click “View”
-4. Click on your desired course within the FedRAMP Training Series Curriculum
+3. Click on your desired course within the FedRAMP Training Series Curriculum that you would like to view and complete

-Once you have registered, you will recieve an e-mail confirmation and returning students can login via this link:<a href="https://meet.gsa.gov/fedramp_training/event/login.html">https://meet.gsa.gov/fedramp_training/event/login.html</a>
+Once you have registered, you will recieve an e-mail confirmation and returning students can login <a href="here">https://meet.gsa.gov/fedramp_training/event/login.html</a>

 If you have any questions, comments, or concerns about the FedRAMP Training series, please send them to <a href="info@fedramp.gov">info@fedramp.gov</a> with the subject line: "Regarding FedRAMP Training."
 ## Learning Paths for All Populations, including CSPs, 3PAOs, and Agencies